 Need something to brighten up your office?
 But a few colourful pictures just won't make the impact you want?
 Check out this insane installation by New York City design studio, Soft Lab, created for Behance's new offices in the Big Apple.

-As explained further on Soft Lab's website: "The design of the office is very clean and contains a lot of white materials and finishes, so we decided to create an installation that acts as a kind of three dimensional stained glass window that casts coloured light throughout the space.
-We used coluors from Behance and Adobe’s (Behance’s parent company) brand palettes to create a transition from a red on one side of the stairs to blue on the other side.
+As explained further on Soft Lab's website: "The design of the office is very clean and contains a lot of white materials and finishes, so we decided to create an installation that acts as a kind of three-dimensional stained glass window that casts coloured light throughout the space.
+We used colours from Behance and Adobe’s (Behance’s parent company) brand palettes to create a transition from red on one side of the stairs to blue on the other side.

 "We randomly mixed other secondary colours to make the piece more vibrant.
 At the top of the stairs, the piece frames a singular feature light fixture above the landing of the stairway and hangs down to frame some of the communal office seating at the base."